 Department of Family Medicine

 In the medical school, our credo is that the students come first.
 We are proud of the success we have achieved with our third-year Family Medicine clerkship, a multi-faceted learning experience combining traditional clinical mentorship and innovative, creative and effective teaching presentations by our knowledgeable and talented faculty as we lead the teaching in primary care at our institution.
-Family Medicine faculty are actively and extensively involved in the ECM course, in CBL and in curriculum development.
+Family Medicine is heavily committed to both the longitudinal and block primary care clinical experiences.
+Family Medicine faculty are actively and extensively involved in the PAC course, in CBL and in curriculum development.
 Our department also reaches out to students in other ways.
 My door is always open to students who drop by seeking information or guidance, and our faculty and staff are ever mindful to make all students feel welcome when they visit our offices.

-The Department of Family Medicine can only provide outstanding pre and post doctoral educational programs if we continue to excel clinically, providing the highest quality, most culturally sensitive comprehensive and longitudinal primary care services in our community at Suite B, Family Health Services, and our six School Based Health Centers at P.S.
-13, the Wingate High School, M.S.
-51, P.S.
-38, P.S.
-142, and P.S.
-293. In all our centers, we promote healthy lifestyles and preventive health screening measures to improve the quality of life for the residents of Brooklyn, where many chronic illnesses remain prevalent.
+The Department of Family Medicine can only provide outstanding pre and post doctoral educational programs if we continue to excel clinically, providing the highest quality, most culturally sensitive comprehensive and longitudinal primary care services in our community at Suite B, Family Health Services, P.S.13, the Wingate High School, P.S.38, P.S.142, P.S.293, and M.S.51.
+In all our centers, we promote healthy lifestyles and preventive health screening measures to improve the quality of life for the residents of Brooklyn, where many chronic illnesses remain prevalent.
 Our patients must always represent the primary focus in all of our endeavors.

 Against the backdrop of continuing excellence in education and clinical activities, our department continues to work actively in primary care clinical research.
-This past year we were awarded two Joslin grants that enable us to examine the care that we provide to our patients who struggle with type 2 Diabetes Mellitus so that we may better understand the cardiometabolic parameters of our patients, the quality of care we provide and where we need to focus our performance improvement efforts as a department.
+This past year we completed activities on our two Joslin grants that enabled us to examine the care that we provide to our patients who struggle with type 2 Diabetes Mellitus so that we may better understand the cardiometabolic parameters of our patients, the quality of care we provide and where we need to focus our performance improvement efforts as a department.
+This initial effort to manage a population of patients taught us the importance of targeting our care to the needs of our patients to achieve maximum performance outcomes.
 We are also fortunate to be actively involved in a continuing collaborative IRB-approved, NIH-funded research project with Drs.
-Girardin Jean-Louis and Dr. Ferdinand Zizi from Downstate's own Brooklyn Health Disparities Center.
-In addition, we are proud to work with Dr. Jack Dehovitz on a federally funded SAMSHA project designed to implement screening and early intervention for substance use, depression and HIV in our patients over the age of fifty.
+Girardin Jean-Louis and Dr. Ferdinand Zizi from Downstate’s own Brooklyn Health Disparities Center.
+In addition, we are proud to work with Dr. Jack Dehovitz on a federally funded SAMSHA project designed to implement screening and early intervention for substance use, depression and HIV s in our patients over the age of fifty.
 This research enterprise is envisioned to create a sustained program of ongoing research in primary care designed to enhance our educational and clinical programs while focusing our investigatory efforts on reducing the prevalence of the chronic diseases and their complications that we treat each day: type 2 diabetes mellitus, cardiovascular disease and renal disease.
-Our combined research efforts are intended to meet the goals of Healthy People 2020, and decrease the mortality risk while we increase the quality of life of the community we serve.
+Our combined research efforts are intended to meet the goals of Healthy People 2020, and decrease the mortality risk while we increase the quality of life, of the community we serve.

-We enjoy and appreciate the loyalty and hard work of our faculty, residents and supportive staff and hope you will enjoy "meeting them" in this annual report.
-Thanks to the dedicated efforts of our School Based Health Center Program Administrator, Verona Rowe, despite the most challenging fiscal environment our school based programs have faced, we continue to not only enjoy the opportunity of serving our Brooklyn community children at Wingate Health Center and P.S.13 Child Health Program, but now also from our four additional School Based Health Centers at M.S.
-51, P.S.
-38, P.S.
-142, and P.S.
-293. The Coordinator for Residency Training, Anthony Sanderson, worked tirelessly with our Residency Director and Departmental Administrator to ensure our readiness for our July 17, 2012 RRC review.
-Our Clerks, Laboratory Technicians and Nurses in our clinical service units work closely with us as we care for our patients.
+We enjoy and appreciate the loyalty and hard work of our faculty, residents and supportive staff and hope you will enjoy “meeting them” in this annual report.
+Thanks to the dedicated efforts of our School Based Administrator, despite the most challenging fiscal environment our school based programs have faced, we continue to enjoy the opportunity of serving our Brooklyn community children, not only at the Wingate High School and PS-13 campuses, but also at P.S.38, P.S.142, P.S.293, and M.S.51.

 “To teach, to care and to learn…” this, remains our mission.
 Many thanks to our dedicated and hard-working support staff, our faculty, residents, specialty colleagues and administration for your interest, support and encouragement throughout this year.